daidahao/C-CPP-Programming-Notes/midterm.md

 3. stderr

 #### Unix (Linux) "pipe"
-`my_program1 | my_program2` Turn the output of one program into the input of another program.
+`my_program1 | my_program2` turns the output of one program into the input of another program.

 > Most "char" functions actually work with "int" (4-byte) variables that are truncated when assigned to a "char" (1-byte) variable.